JohnLezama/Maker-Portfolio/README.md

 * Led over 30 members in the construction of the field elements.
 (INSERT IMG + GIF HERE)

-Key Skills: Leadership, Machining, Prototyping
+Key Skills: Leadership, Machining, Assembling, and Prototyping